iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 # FOR MIT DEMOS
 #################################

-* Remote calibration
 * Clicker

 * Finger issue ?

 ** MIT Scene: Knob influence servo robot

+* disable StandaloneDataChannel movement

+LATER:
+* save scene only if click button
+* load scene: collider isn't set properly after reload

 * Creation menu: doesn't show scale properly; use renderer bounds instead of collider ?
 * creation menu: objects get rotated 90deg !?

-* load scene: collider isn't set properly after reload
-* save scene only if click button

 * effects menu button could be turned into an actual button

 * knob can't be controlled [just use slider for now]

+* update the client login so it waits for the pc master [how to check if it connected ?]

+MUCH LATER:

+* can calibrate

 #################################
 # BEFORE DRAFT RELEASE